How to Tackle Mould and Mildew in the Bathroom

-Sneaky leaks around the bathtub, sink or toilet could be causing a mould infestation.
+Sneaky leaks around bathtubs, sink basins and toilets could be causing a mould infestation in your bathroom, so it’s always worth checking.
 To avoid this, check the caulking around your fixtures and seal the gaps to prevent future mould growth.
 Bigger leaks may require a qualified plumber to rectify the damage.

 Dust is a food source for mould and encourages growth, so cleaning regularly will help eliminate the fungi in its early stages.
 Spray vinegar on mould-prone areas after cleaning to ensure you never have a problem.

 It’s best to wipe down the tiling around your shower or bath after you use it.
 This way you can remove moisture and also wipe away any signs of mould.
 The showerhead is another place where mould can build, so regularly clean this to prevent limescale and dirt build-up.
 You could even change your shower head if it’s leaking or in need of replacement.

 Another tip is to regularly clean your extractor fans.
 It’s common for debris and dust to build up over time, so removing this ensures they keep working as they should.

 Remove any clutter